Fields

 3.2 Numeric Fields

-To collect information that is strictly numeric.
+Used to collect information that is strictly numeric.

 | Type | What does it do? | Example of Use |